Deland-Labs/fungible-token-standard/README.md

 ```
 ## About us

-   We are from ICP Deland team.
+   We are from Deland-Labs team.

    We are building a decentralized exchange based on Dfinity with Open Order Protocol.